 For the 2016-2017 academic year this means that any student withdrawing during the fall term prior to October 24, 2016 will require a refund of a portion, if not all, of their federal funds.
 Similarly, refunds of federal funds will be necessary for students who withdraw during winter term prior to February 15, 2017, and for those who withdraw during spring term prior to May 10, 2017.

 The following example illustrates the federal refund calculation.
 In this example, the student withdraws during the fall term on February 6, 2017.
 Having completed 35 days in a term of 73 days, the student is eligible for 47.9% of the federal funds (35/73).

 |Subsidized Federal Direct Loan||$1,493|

 |Total Federal Funds Paid||$8,489|

-When refunds are necessary, as in the example above, the federal government requires that loan funds be refunded first and in the following order: (1) Unsubsidized Stafford Loan, (2) Subsidized Stafford Loan, (3) Perkins Loan, and (4) PLUS Loan.
-If further refunds are necessary, then grants are refunded.
+When refunds are necessary, as in the example above, the federal government requires that loan funds be refunded first and in the following order: (1) Unsubsidized Federal Direct Loan, (2) Subsidized Federal Direct Loan, (3) Perkins Loan, and (4) PLUS Loan.
+If further refunds are necessary then grants are refunded.